rk1165/rk1165.github.io/docs/languages/java/microservices.md

   >
   > **Disadvantages**: Complexity (e.g.: Dependencies), Requires accurate pre-planning, End-to-end testing is difficult, Complex deployment procedures, etc.
 - What is an API Gateway ?
 What "problem" does it solve ?
 - What is a Circuit Breaker ?
 What "problem" does it solve ?
-How is the `@HystrixCommand` annotations works in a Spring Cloud implementation?
+How does the `@HystrixCommand` annotations works in a Spring Cloud implementation?
 - Explain the concept of **Observability** ?
   - What is the **Log Aggregation** pattern ?
 What problem does it solve ?
 Can you give examples of **Log Aggregation** solutions (e.g.: AWS Cloud Watch) ?
   - What is the **Application Metrics** pattern ?
 What problem does it solve ?
 What are the two models of aggregating metrics (push. vs pull) ?
 Can you give examples of **Application Metrics** solutions ?